Mentors-Outreach/mentors-outreach/thank-you.md

   - type: hero_section
     title: Sent!
     subtitle: >-
-      We have received your message and would like to thank you for writing to us.
-We will reply by email as soon as possible.
+      Thank you for your enquiry.
+Please allow 48 hours for us to process your request.
     actions:
       - label: Back to homepage
         url: /